scp-sabuj/my-chatbot-application/README.md

 ## How to setup and run
 The steps to setup project locally and run
+<b style="color:red">Befor setup project you have to setup laravel first in your local host.</b>

 <ul>
     <li>Clone or download the project</li>